 Remember to update the list as you go, crucial information may arrive later and can help you identify everyone and clean up the area faster.

 4. Failure to collect enough DNA samples

-This is a common mistake which is often found even in small events.
-However, it gets bigger during a large casualty identification events.
+This is a common mistake that is often found even in small events.
+However, it gets bigger during large casualty identification events.
 It consists of the failure to collect large amounts of DNA which are compared to the DNA of the family members.

 Bonus tip: You can prepare for a casualty identification event by organizing regular trainings where you can learn the key elements of managing a mass casualty event.
 Read more about the Characteristics of a simulation of a real-life event.

 5. Don’t compare small incidents to large ones

 Never compare apples to pears, never compare small incidents to large incidents.
 Organizations that deal with single casualty identification on a regular basis find it difficult to succeed in large incidents.

 For example, there were multiple terror attacks in Europe where it was very difficult for the casualty identification teams to understand who died.
 The organizations in charge did not know how to manage the incident and, as a result, days went by (and sometimes even weeks) before they understood who passed away.